leruaa/alloy-mev/README.md

 ### Blocks builders

-This crate also contains the `MevShareProviderExt` extension trait that adds methods to broadcast bundles to blocks builders on yourprovider built on an HTTP transport.
+This crate also contains the `EthMevProviderExt` extension trait that adds methods to broadcast bundles to blocks builders on yourprovider built on an HTTP transport.